lorinkoz/talk-pyladiesmun22-uris/slides.md

 #### Our code

-- 😒 Keep names
+- 😒 Keeping names
-- ✅ Move old URLs to specific namespace
+- ✅ Moving old URLs to specific namespace

 ]